heptarch/heptarch.github.io/projects.md

 and the freedom to move can guide you towards the glittering landmarks in the distance.

-By this logic, the applications of we have Big Tech, epitomized by
-MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet).
-These companies have patents, papers and products aplenty, and a track record we can read off of their stock prices.
+By the logic of domain complexity and problem supply, Big Tech should be the new Bell Labs.
+Epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet), Big Tech does indeed have patents, papers and products aplenty, and a track record we can read off of Nasdaq.
-But despite the billions of dollars being poured into applied computer science at these places, they share only seven Turing Awards between them, five of those at Microsoft.<label for="sn-1"
+But despite the billions of dollars they pour into applied computer science, the companies share only seven Turing Awards between them.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"
        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
-	   And Yann LeCun's most highly cited non-review papers come from his time at Bell Labs.
+	   A few of these recipients, e.g. Yann LeCun, did their most highly cited work at Bell Labs!
 	   </span>
 Arguably, this a problem of timescale.
-Like the Nobel, Turing Awards tend to arrive long after the fact; in twenty years, I would bet on seeing more MAMAA employees on the honour rolls.
+Like the Nobel, Turing Awards tend to arrive long after the fact; in twenty years, I bet we will see more MAMAA employees on the honour rolls.

 But I wouldn't bet on too many more.
 The simple reason is that Turing awards are not a good investment.